AndrewBroz/cronli5/README.md

 standard allowed values and the following operators: asterisks (`*`), commas (`,`), hyphens (`-`), and slashes (`/`).

-`cronli5` is a good library to use if you need to display an English interpretation of a cron pattern. [`prettycron`][prettycron] is a better choice than `cronli5` if you need to express when the next run will happen or need that value as a date.
+`cronli5` is a good library to use if you need to display an English language interpretation of a cron pattern in a Node or in a browser environment.
+If you need to display when the next run will happen or need that value as a date, use [`prettycron`][prettycron] instead.

 ## Installation